 The hint is how this riddle is written.
 Notice anything that seems a little weird?

-Go ahead and think about the answer and then check it out by clicking on the button below.
+Go ahead and think about the answer and then check it out below.

 Alright, this one may be confusing so let’s break it down.